HubSpot Merge Duplicates Module Overview

 • Bulk mode (recommended) automatically merges all duplicate groups according to the master record selection rules you define in the Master tab.
 This is the right choice for most deduplication processes, and the only mode that supports templates, Recipes, and automation.

 • Manual mode lets you review and select specific records to merge individually from the Record Viewer.
 Reserve this for high-value records or complex scenarios where you want hands-on control over each merge.
+Learn more about merging using Manual mode.

 At the bottom of the Master tab, you'll also configure: